-[7 Critical Mindset Shifts] 10 Simple Ways to Laugh Every Day
+[7 Critical Mindset Shifts] 10 Simple Ways to Laugh Right Now

-Laughter was hard to find.
+These last few years with COVID and more have been so intense.
+Laughter has been hard to find.
 When we needed it most.

-So, how about we all add “Learn to Laugh” to our life skills list?
+Which has made me realize that we all need to add “Learn to Laugh” to our life skills list.

 You know, along with “Wash Your Hands Regularly” and “Cough Into Your Elbow” which were good habits before COVID but now are up there with The Ten Commandments.